Our proposed merger with Australian Mutual Bank Limited

 Creating a stronger bank

-In bringing our two trusted banks together, we’ll create one of Australia’s largest customer owned banks with $13.4 billion in total assets, approximately 300,000 members, 750 employees and an expanded branch footprint.
+In bringing our two trusted banks together, we’ll create one of Australia’s largest member-owned banks with $13.4 billion in total assets, approximately 300,000 members, 750 employees and an expanded branch footprint.

-Combining our strengths creates a stronger, future-ready bank that can continue to be a challenger in the Australian banking sector, while remaining small enough to keep the personalised service we know our members love.
+Combining our strengths will create a stronger, future-ready bank that can continue to be a challenger in the Australian banking sector, while remaining small enough to keep the personalised service we know our members love.

-Merging our financially strong banks together will create a more resilient bank and provide a platform for increased investment in customer service, competitive financial products, and enhanced safety and security, and digital banking services.
+Merging our financially strong and trusted banks together will create a more resilient bank while providing a platform for increased investment in customer service, competitive financial products, and enhanced safety and security, and digital banking services.

 As a Merged Bank, we’ll remain committed to supporting the industries and communities that support us, through sponsorships, scholarships and other community partnerships.